 Project-Based Learning can happen in many ways and the product and outcome may not be what is expected, but the process is where the learning is most powerful.
-Here are some helpful suggestions for planning, coaching and mentoring students through successful project-based learning.

 - Student Choice and Creativity that empowers and inspires the students to own their own learning and engage deeply in the project.